Frequently Asked Questions

 We offer various referral schemes and promotions throughout the year.
 Keep an eye on our website to find our more.

-Your tailored suit and/or overcoat will be ready in 4 to 6 weeks.
+Your tailored suit and/or overcoat will be ready in 4 to 6 weeks from receipt of fabric.
 We will email you as soon as your order is ready to notify you that it is ready for collection from our studio in Shoreditch.
 Alternatively we can hand deliver the suit to your home or office in central or send it to you overseas.

 Absolutely.
 Although we hold a broad range of fabrics and are constantly increasing and updating our range, it’s not possible to hold fabric to accommodate every taste.
 If you find a cloth that you just have to have, either arrange an appointment and drop your fabric off or send it to us .